TrustAI/DeepGO/README.md

 Experiment1_FunctionNN:

-Code for the experiment 6.1 in the paper Lipschitz constant is set before searching
+Code for the experiment 6.1 in the paper, Lipschitz constant is set before the searching

 Experiment2_DNN_MNIST:

-Code for the experiment 6.2 in the paper Lipschitz constant is dynamic estimated during the searching
+Code for the experiment 6.2 in the paper, Lipschitz constant is dynamically estimated during the searching

 ### Folder "ExperimentResults" contains more experimental results